 To determine if an element declaration or reference is an array, an optional element, or neither.

-For some values of the property dfdl:occursCountKind, to determine the required minimum number of occurrences of an array both when parsing and unparsing.

 If validating, to determine the minimum valid number of occurrences of an array both when parsing and unparsing.

 The XSD maxOccurs property is used: